daijucug/3D-Human-Pose-Estimation-Notes/README.md

 ### The benefit of using video

 - Direct estimation of 3D pose from disjointed images leads to temporally incoherent output with visible jitters and varying bone lengths.
 - The  future frames can benefit from past video information about human poses.
 This is beneficial when the pose of a person is ambiguous or the body is partially occluded in a given frame.
-Here, past information can help resolve and con- strain the pose estimate.
+Here, past information can help resolve and constrain the pose estimate.